anthay/ELIZA/README.md

 Along with Jeff and others I am contributing to a book about ELIZA.
 The website is [findingeliza.org](https://findingeliza.org).

+Thanks to [Rupert Lane](https://github.com/rupertl/eliza-ctss), you can now run the original MAD ELIZA code on your PC.
+(Jeff's [blog](https://sites.google.com/view/elizagen-org/blog/eliza-reanimated) about it.)

 ---

 ### To build and run ELIZA